Clinical Leadership Collaborative for Diversity in Nursing (CLCDN)

 The CLCDN provides clinical leadership development opportunities to ethnically diverse, socio-economically disadvantaged nursing students at UMass Boston who have demonstrated academic excellence, the promise of success and leadership potential.
 Thus far the program has supported 59 undergraduate nursing students and in Spring 2011, the CLCDN expanded its original format to include an advanced workforce diversity component.
 Seven graduate students have been chosen to be the pilot for this new initiative.

-(While funding for the CLCDN is entirely dependant upon Partners HealthCare’s budget, it has been continually funded since 2007.)
+(While funding for the CLCDN is entirely dependent upon the budget of Partners HealthCare, it has been continuously funded since 2007.)